Tōshi Yoshida

 Tōshi Yoshida (吉田 遠志, Yoshida Tōshi) was a Japanese printmaking artist associated with the sōsaku-hanga movement, and was the son of shin-hanga artist Hiroshi Yoshida.

 Childhood

 One of Yoshida's legs was paralysed during his early childhood.
 Not being able to attend school, he enjoyed watching animals and his father's printmaking workshop.
 Encouraged by his grandmother Rui Yoshida, Tōshi often sketched animals.

 Early artistic development

 Yoshida's artistic career was a long struggle between fidelity to his father's legacy and freedom from it.
 In 1926, Tōshi chose animals as his primary subjects to distinguish himself from his father, who was a landscape printmaker.
 However, in the 1930s, Tōshi started making landscape paintings and prints similar to his father's works.
 Father and son traveled together and even painted side by side.
 From 1930 to 1931, Hiroshi and Tōshi traveled to India, Shanghai, Hong Kong, Malaysia, Singapore and Burma.
+From 1932 to 1935 Tōshi studied at the Taiheiyō Gakai, the painters' society his father had helped to co-found.

+With the print Yataikise (1938), part of the ten-print series Yoru no Tokyo ("Tokyo at Night"), Tōshi carried the urban landscape of shin-hanga into its second generation, on the eve of the Pacific War.
+The print's cool, understated colour scheme reflects the chromatic studies of Hashiguchi Goyō adapted from Western art, while the backlit lettering on the lanterns and cloth banners of the food stalls translates effects of oil painting or watercolour into the woodblock medium; Tōshi, who had learned to cut and print blocks alongside his father, gave the surfaces a slightly grainy quality suggestive of dusk light dissolving the edges of forms into the night.
+The scene depicts Shinjuku's cheap entertainment district at the close of the 1930s, showing only a woman, her child and a waiting dog amid the silhouettes of men glimpsed behind the stalls' cloth flaps, an image whose quiet, unheroic subject has been read as an implicit counterpoint to the nationalist imagery most Japanese artists were producing as troops fought along the Chinese coast.

 In 1940 he married Kiso Yoshida (née Katsura) and they soon had five sons.

+Kiso, though she produced only a small number of her own woodblock prints, was trained in traditional upper-class Japanese arts and excelled particularly in bonseki, the art of miniature tray landscapes; around 1950 in Tokyo she helped found an association for the cultivation of bonseki.
+Within the Yoshida enterprise she served as its business director, responsible for recording the prints produced, running day-to-day commercial operations, and shipping prints to clients in Japan and abroad.
+When the Tōshi Yoshida family built a combined museum and holiday home in Atami in 1991–1992, a room was designed specifically for Kiso to create and display her bonseki work, alongside a scroll recording centuries of the Katsura family history.